Veritas Collaborative Now Offering Nasogastric (NG) Tube Feeding Services

 As always, Veritas Collaborative will continue to individualize treatment plans for each young patient.

-- Acute Inpatient Hospitalization is an intensive level of treatment for patients who are medically unstable and need daily care from a medical doctor alongside frequent nursing care.
+- Inpatient Hospitalization is an intensive level of treatment for patients who are medically unstable and need daily care from a medical doctor alongside frequent nursing care.
 NG tube feeding would be offered at the inpatient level of care when indicated.

 - Partial Hospitalization Programming (PHP) is indicated for medically stable patients who need structured programming and are clinically and medically able to go home at night.